Edgeworth Accountant: An Analytical Approach to Differential Privacy Composition: Edgeworth Accountant

 \subsection{Extension to other mechanisms}

 Note that our analysis framework is applicable to a wide range of common noise-adding mechanisms.
 Specifically, Lemma \ref{lem:first_order_edgeworth_bound} only requires the distribution of PLLRs to have bounded fourth moments.
-For many common mechanisms, the counterpart of \Cref{thm:sub_gaussian_bound} can be similarly proved.
-We now demonstrate the generalization of our analysis to the Laplace Mechanism.
+And for many common mechanisms, a counterpart of \Cref{thm:sub_gaussian_bound} can be proved similarly.
+We now demonstrate how to generalize our analysis to the Laplace Mechanism.